-7. No one can learn when they're afraid.
 The work of Dr. Bruce Lipton has shown us that it is biologically impossible to learn and implement higher-order thinking when fearful.
-The fear response triggers the fight or flight instinct and adrenaline and cortisol flood our bloodstreams and brains.
+Spanking actually makes kids perform worse in school.
+The fear response triggers the fight or flight instinct and adrenaline and cortisol flood our bloodstream and brains.
 Our blood is diverted to our extremities and higher order frontal lobe thinking is basically shut down in favor of more reflexive responses, originated from our instinctual brain stem area.
 If you want your child to learn something, it's critical to reduce fear rather than increase it.

-8. Spanking reduces the influence you have with your children.
 I have always said, "relationship is the root of all influence."
 When you think of those people you listen to, trust and seek out for advice, it's those people who support and encourage you, not generally those who "smack you down," either literally or physically.
 Do you want to have influence with your child?
 Then you might want to stop hitting him or her, even if it's for "his own good."
-The #1 Easy Way To Help Your Child's Confidence SOAR!

-10. In 2012, we have learned better ways to teach children right from wrong rather than through corporal punishment.
+We've learned by now that there are better ways to teach children right from wrong than to punish them through hitting.
 There was a time in history when we "cured" headaches by drilling holes in people's heads to let evil spirits out.
 There was also a time when we sent messages via pony express and/or telegraph.
-These were effective for the time because it was the best we knew how to do with the information available to us.
+These methods were effective for the time because it was the best we knew how to do with the information available to us.

-This is 2012.
-We no longer have to spank children to have them understand the "error" of their ways.
-We have made advances in parenting.
+But that was then.
+We no longer have to spank children to have them understand the "error" of their ways — thankfully, we've made advances in parenting.
 We now know how to communicate in a way that actually teaches, rather than punishes.
-Doing something because it's always been done that way and worked out in the past, is not a good reason for continuing.
-Is Alicia Silverstone Clueless About Parenting?
+Doing something because it's always been done that way and worked out in the past is not a good reason for continuing.